A modern cellar beside ancient Roman heritage

 Atmosphere and crowd

 Light wood, bottles climbing to the ceiling, music at background level.
 The room stays quiet enough for conversation.
 The clientele is mixed: couples, groups, solo drinkers who came for the temple view and stayed for the wine.
-On fine evenings the terrace is where you want to be — sideways views of the temple columns from a glass of something local.
+On fine evenings the terrace is where you want to be, with sideways views of the temple columns from a glass of something local.
 The bar fills at weekends; weekdays are calmer and the staff have more time to talk through the list.

 Practical info